shawnbrown/datatest/docs/how-to/mail-address.rst

 ------------------------------

 The first digit of a ZIP Code is associated with a specific region of the country (a group of states).
-For example, ZIP Codes begging with "4" only occur in Indiana, Kentucky, Michigan, and Ohio.
+For example, ZIP Codes beginning with "4" only occur in Indiana, Kentucky, Michigan, and Ohio.
 We can use these regional associations as a sanity check to make sure that our "state" and "zipcode" values are plausible and consistent.